jrosario19/jrosario19/README.md

 Since my beginnings as an industrial engineer in 2004 I started programming macros in excel in order to automate tasks, then I realized that I had programming skills and then I started watching web programming tutorials while practicing developing some applications. then I took several programming courses at the Technological Institute of the Americas, these courses were an introduction to programming, C# Basic, and  C# Intermediate.

-I also graduated at Microverse Academic for the full-stack software developers.
+I also graduated at Microverse Academic for the full-stack software developers, where I learn to program in HTML, CSS, JavaScript, React, Ruby on Rails and PostgreSQL.

 ## Contact:
 - Email: jrosario19@hotmail.com